vmrnd/vmrnd/content/pages/about.md

 path = "about"
 +++

 Hello there, I'm Vinit Miranda, a software engineer.
-I enjoy building systems, learning, and going for the occasional run or football
+I enjoy building systems, continuous learning, and going for the occasional run or football game

-## Skills
+### Skills

+- Automation
+- Web/App Development
 - Data Engineering

-- Web Development
+For a more detailed list, go to tags

+### Actively Learning

+- Embedded Software Engineering
-- Automation
+- Chinese